josenbach/ML_Diabetes/README.md

 ## Reason for topic selection

-Most of the data are numeric and sufficient enough for the machine learning model to answer our question.
+According to the CDC, 37.3 million people have diabetes (11.3% of the US population), and diabetes prevalence has grown significantly from 2004 to 2019.
+We were able to locate a dataset with sufficient amounts of mostly numeric data to utilize machine learning model to answer our question.

 ## Description of datasource